The canonized Babenberg Margrave Leopold III. (1073-1136) founded this Klosterneuburg

 (Wine-growing region Wagram

-A wine harvested on 15 November (Leopolditag) is allowed Leopoldiwein
+A wine harvested on November 15th (Leopolditag) is allowed Leopoldiwein

-as well as relevant keywords below barrel
+as well as relevant keywords under barrel